 The PLS was changed from 1 July 2019 to extend eligibility to a broader range Australian pensioners of Age Pension age, including those currently receiving the maximum rate Age Pension.

+The Pension loan scheme allows pensioners to borrow up to 150% – or 1.5 times – the maximum Age Pension, paid fortnightly.
 The maximum income available – combined Age Pension and PLS income stream to 150% of the Age Pension rate per annum; this currently corresponds to:

 - a maximum $36,121.80 per annum for singles

-- a maximum $54,451.80 for couples
+- a maximum $54,451.80 for couples.